d6lts/gradebook/README.txt

 4. Go to Administer >> Gradebook >> GradebookAPI to specify the content type(s) to use for assignments.
 Checking these boxes will enable the form elements described in 1 on these assignments, so only select assignment content types.

+5. On the same page, choose an appropriate default time between creation of assignment node and due date.
+The actual due date will be selected on the assignment form, but its easier to work with if the select form starts at a reasonable date.

 III.
 Usage (for students and teachers)
 ----------------